Skip to content

 ROLL & TIP GUIDE FOR THE APPLICATION OF URETHANE PAINT

-This is a basic guide intended to convey the key points for refinishing old Gelcoat on fiberglass boats, RVs, and architectural plastics.
-This process can yield a very fine finish without the need for the spray equipment, or the safety and environmental conditions required for spraying.
-This method can be utilized by an amateur painter who is willing to prepare carefully and to practice a little to develop their technique prior to tackling the primary objective.
+This is a basic guide intended to convey the key points for refinishing old Gelcoat on fiberglass boats, RV’s, and architectural plastics.
+This process can yield a very fine finish without the need for the spray

 STEP 1.
 DEWAX THE SURFACE

-For old Gelcoat Dewax and clean surface prior to sanding with a water based cleaner or a solvent.
-This very important step must be done prior to sanding.
-Sanding first will drive the wax into the sanding scratches.
-Water Based Cleaner: Use LBI 361 Verikleen or MaryKate MKT35 On/Off Cleaner.
-Be sure to scrub with an abrasive pad (LBI UA77477) and rinse thorough with water making sure that the rinse water “sheets off” the surface and doesn’t “bead up” as it does on a waxed surface.
-Solvent Cleaner: Use LBI 1271 Epoxy Solvent, LBI PL 48-16 Lacquer Thinner or LBI 1272 Denatured Alcohol Have plenty of rags and use the first rag to scrub the surface and soften the wax and then a clean rag to remove it before the solvent evaporates.
+MKT35 On/Off Cleaner.
+Be sure to scrub with an abrasive pad (LBI UA77477) and rinse thorough with water making sure that the rinse water “sheets off” the surface and does not “bead up” as it does on a waxed surface.
+Solvent Cleaner: Use LBI 1271 Epoxy Solvent, LBI PL 48-16 Lacquer Thinner or LBI 1272

 STEP 2.
 SANDING